snap-stanford/snap-python/doc/source/reference/PlotShortPathDistr.rst

 Parameters:

 - *Graph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

 - *FNmPref*: string (input)
-    A string representing the preferred output file name
+    A string representing the preferred output file name.

 - *DescStr*: string (input)
     Description of the graph.
-The string should be non-empty
+The string should be non-empty.

 - *TestNodes*: int (input)
     Number of nodes from which to start BFS to count shortest path lengths.
 If TestNodes is less than the total number of graph nodes, then the plot may only be an approximation of the distribution of the shortest path lengths.